Yaswanth6205/CUSTOM_RISC_Processor_Design/README.md

 here we have 8 blocks
 we will understnad each block functionality and code the block according to it

 <p> 🔷1.
-Input Buffer
+Input Buffer \n
-Function: Temporarily holds external input data (din) before it's stored or processed.
-Your Code Reference:
-input [15:0] din;
+Function: Temporarily holds external input data (din) before it's stored or processed.\n Your Code Reference: input [15:0] din;
 din is the 16-bit input buffer.